Will Kowloon West become the heart of HK's office market?

 Businesses looking to establish or upgrade their office should start looking into Kowloon West where multiple developments are underway.

-A report by Colliers said Kowloon East is expected to be becoming one of the fastest-growing Grade A office submarkets in Hong Kong, especially with the construction of two government projects, Lantau Tomorrow Vision and Northern Metropolis.
+A report by Colliers said Kowloon West is expected to become one of the fastest-growing Grade A office submarkets in Hong Kong, especially with the construction of two government projects, Lantau Tomorrow Vision and Northern Metropolis.

 The firm said the two mega projects will pave the way for different office clusters to develop around Kowloon Station, Cheung Sha Wan and the New Development Areas (NDAs) in the New Territories.

 Currently, there is only one Grade A office building in the Kowloon Station Area, which is strategically located at the junction of the Tung Chung Line, Tuen Ma Line and cross-border XRL.